 How do I stop paying so much credit card interest?

-Should I focus on balance or APR first?
+Should I focus on the highest balance or the highest APR first?